BlackenedPies/autoPL.ahk/README.md

-### Automated Power Limit Script - Feedback
 Hello,

 I wrote an AHK script that automatically sets power limits based on the CPU package temperature and am looking for feedback to improve it

 **Info:**

 A power limit is the max power that the package (CPU+GPU) is allowed to pull.
-Higher power limits increase performance but affect power draw (battery life) and temperatures of nearby components like the battery and motherboard's power delivery system.
-CPU temperature itslef is rarely a concern as it typically takes years to degrade a stock CPU with heat, but devices with small VRMs and poor batteries will see a reduced life span from high temps in certain cases
+Higher power limits increase max performance but affect power draw (battery life) and the temperatures of nearby components like the battery and motherboard's power delivery system.
+CPU temperature itself is rarely a concern as it typically takes years to degrade a stock CPU with heat, but devices with small VRMs and poor batteries will see a reduced life span from high temps in certain cases.
+I specifically wrote this for an m3-8100Y GPD Pocket 2 (7" mini-laptop), which gets hot and users frequently report power and battery issues, and an m7-6Y75 Dell Latitude 7370 (13" fanless laptop), which has very low stock power limits (4.5W PL1) that can be tuned much higher (I usually run at around 7W PL)

 Tuning power limits is most relevant on ~7W Y-series devices as they are typically heavily power-limited rather than clock-limited (their clock speeds are relatively very high).
 Most dual-core ~15W i5s max out at around 15W and i7s at 18W during 'normal use', which is within most device's PL1 of 15W and PL2 of 25W, so it makes less difference for performance.
 The newer quad-core ~15W i5s can easily pull 25W, so it's more noticeable on them, and 35+W devices are similarly either clock or power limited based on the model.
 Power-limit performance scaling is generally non-linear, so you can throttle the power in return for better battery life